2022 United States Senate election in Indiana

-The 2022 United States Senate election in Indiana was held on November 8, 2022 to elect a member of the United States Senate to represent the state of Indiana.
-Incumbent Republican Senator Todd Young was reelected to a second term.
+The 2022 United States Senate election in Indiana was held on November 8, 2022, to elect a member of the United States Senate to represent the state of Indiana.
+Incumbent Senator Todd Young won a second term.

 Young announced on March 2, 2021, that he would be running for a second term.
-Young was first elected to the Senate in 2016 with 52.1% of the vote, succeeding retiring U.S. Senator Dan Coats.
+He was first elected to the Senate in 2016 with 52.1% of the vote, succeeding retiring fellow Republican Dan Coats.
 Hammond Mayor Thomas McDermott Jr. ran for the Democratic nomination.
 Both ran unopposed and won their respective primaries on May 3, 2022.
+This was the first election since 1986 for Indiana's Class 3 U.S. Senate seat where neither Dan Coats nor Evan Bayh were on the ballot.